ebceran/Global-Sector-Profitability-Analysis-2015-2025-/blog/ms-vs-debenhams-analysis.md

 ## Marks & Spencer: Reinventing an Icon

-M&S faced many of the same structural challenges—aging stores, rising rents, and competition from online-first players.
+M&S faced many of the same structural challenges aging stores, rising rents, and competition from online-first players.
 But the difference lay in **adaptation and strategic cuts**:

 * **Smart Product Strategy**: Rather than chasing every trend, M&S focused on *“fewer, better”* products classic, good quality, designed to appeal across generations.
 * **Online Growth**: Exclusive online only products and campaigns drew customers into the digital space.